 We encourage you to contact a customer service representative if you have an inquiry, concern, or complaint against us, or one of our participating providers.
 The customer service representative acts as an intermediary to resolve any of your issues.
-You may contact Customer Service at (608) 775-8007 or toll free at (800) 897-1923.
+You may contact Customer Service at (800) 362-3310.

-If the customer service representative is unable to resolve the issue to your satisfaction, they will advise you of your right to submit a written appeal to the member advocate.
-The member advocate is an individual employed by us specializing in the appeal process.
-The member advocate will receive and record your written appeal.
-The member advocate will have your appeal investigated by the appropriate staff and assist you through the appeal procedure.
-The member advocate will advise you or your authorized representative of the disposition of the appeal and the action taken.
+If the customer service representative is unable to resolve the issue to your satisfaction, they will advise you of your right to submit a written appeal to the Appeals Specialist.
+The Appeals Specialist is an individual employed by us specializing in the appeal process.
+The Appeals Specialist will receive and record your written appeal.
+The Appeals Specialist will have your appeal investigated by the appropriate staff and assist you through the appeal procedure.
+The Appeals Specialist will advise you or your authorized representative of the disposition of the appeal and the action taken.
 To learn more about your appeal rights, click here.

 How to file a Standard Appeal: